Murder of Sylvia Likens: Memorials and legacy

-In June 2001, a 6 ft granite memorial was formally dedicated to Sylvia Likens' life and legacy in Willard Park, Washington Street, Indianapolis.
+In June 2001, a 6 ft granite memorial was formally dedicated to Sylvia Likens's life and legacy in Willard Park, Washington Street, Indianapolis.
 This dedication was attended by several hundred people, including members of the Likens family.
 The memorial itself is inscribed with these words: "This memorial is in memory of a young child who died a tragic death.
 As a result, laws changed and awareness increased.
 This is a commitment to our children, that the Indianapolis Police Department is working to make this a safe city for our children."

-Sylvia Likens' death is credited with the adoption of Indiana's mandated reporter law, and with an increased understanding of the investigation and recognition of abuse.
+Sylvia Likens's death is credited with the adoption of Indiana's mandated reporter law, and with an increased understanding of the investigation and recognition of abuse.
 The law states that should a member of the public suspect a child is suffering abuse or neglect, the citizen suspecting this abuse has a legal obligation to report the abuse to authorities.

-On October 26, 2015, numerous Indianapolis citizens, including Likens' older sister, Dianna Bedwell, gathered in Lebanon, Indiana to honor Sylvia Likens, to reflect upon her life upon the fiftieth anniversary of her death, and to honor all children who lose their lives to child abuse.
+On October 26, 2015, numerous Indianapolis citizens, including Likens's older sister, Dianna Bedwell, gathered in Lebanon, Indiana, to honor Sylvia Likens, to reflect upon her life upon the fiftieth anniversary of her death, and to honor all children who lose their lives to child abuse.
 At this memorial service, Dianna informed those present that Sylvia's legacy "must always be remembered.
 Sylvia's tragic murder and abuse must always be remembered".

 Sylvia's Child Advocacy Center

-The Sylvia's Child Advocacy Center is officially dedicated to the memory of Sylvia Likens.
-Founded in 2010 in Lebanon, Indiana, and initially named the Boone County Child Advocacy Center, this non-profit organization was renamed in Likens' honor in 2016, with the executive director stating: "The most important thing that we can do is tell kids they are hurt and we are listening.
+Sylvia's Child Advocacy Center is a child advocacy organization officially dedicated to the memory of Sylvia Likens.
+Founded in 2010 in Lebanon, Indiana, and initially named the Boone County Child Advocacy Center, this non-profit organization was renamed in Likens's honor in 2016, with the executive director stating: "The most important thing that we can do is tell kids they are hurt and we are listening.
 [This was] something no one did for young Sylvia.
 Her family is thankful, though, it doesn't have to be that way anymore ... she did not die in vain; she died a horrific death, but because of that, we're hoping that another child can be saved."

 This child advocacy center was formed with the objective to assist child victims of abuse and neglect, to minimize the ongoing traumatic effects experienced as a result of their ordeal, and to undertake a "relentless pursuit" to prevent child abuse in both Boone and Montgomery counties.
 Professionals at Sylvia's Child Advocacy Center work in concert with both law enforcement and the local Department of Child Services.
 Staff also conduct forensic interviews and provide assistance with legal procedures, as well as mental and medical health referrals.